RodionGork/lua-emcc/README.md

     Module.ccall('passInput', null, ['string'], [null]);

+There are two ways of direct interaction with javascript environment - `os.execute` will run any javascript statement, while `os.getenv` allows retrieving variables (only works when first letter of the variable name is in lowercase):

+    os.execute('alert("Hello, People!")')
+    os.getenv('document.title')

 **That's all** - despite it is just 3 actions (setting output function, passing input and starting the interpreter) - great things could be done.
 Look for reference at the [Space Invaders puzzle](https://www.codeabbey.com/index/task_view/space-invaders) with